 “Kelly.
 You don’t have to apologize for that.
 You and I weren’t even born.”

 “I needed to speak those words to someone from your country,” I explained.

-Her response was whispered through her own tears.
+Seiko’s response was whispered through her own tears.

-“No one has ever apologized to me for this before.
-Thank you.”
+“No one has ever apologized to me for this before,” she said.
+“Thank you, Kelly.”